swiftlang/swift-evolution/proposals/NNNN-distributed-method-evolution.md

 Another implication of using plain Swift protocols for API boundary declarations is that they are now the source of truth for which methods a remote peer can accept.
 This is both a feature, and a challenge.
 By design Swift distributed actors enable the use of plain Swift to express these API contracts – instead of reaching for external Interface Definition Languages – like some other RPC systems do.
 This means that evolution of these APIs became un-necessarily entangled with Swift's strict ABI needs which don't necessarily apply equally for a distributed system where only the wire compatibility of sent messages should actually matter.

+Protocol evolution is the defining feature of any RPC system.
+It is crucual for Swift to provide a well-defined, and pleasant to use way to evolve APIs, in order to give developers the confidence and peace of mind when adopting distributed actors in their long-term projects.

 This proposal offers a comprehensive set of tools to approach API evolution of distributed methods aimed at solving the above challenges.

 ## Motivation